 NewOrleansChurches.Com®

-Photography by John and Kathleen DeMajo
+Photography by John DeMajo and Kathleen DeMajo Adams

-THE ORIGINAL NATIONAL SHRINE OF ST.ANN 2125 Ursuline Ave, New Orleans, LA. |
+THE ORIGINAL NATIONAL SHRINE OF ST. ANN 2125 Ursuline Ave, New Orleans, LA. |

 The original church and school building of the National Shrine of Saint Ann.
 The school was located on the second and third floors of this building, while a temporary church was established in the multi-purpose auditorium on the first floor.
-The parish relocated to this facility after moving from the original site, which now houses Saint Peter Claver Parish.
-Plans called for construction of a larger permanent church building, however, those plans never materialized.
-With changes in demographics, the church was closed in the 1970's and the parish of St.Ann relocated to Metairie.
-Father J.Marion Jorda, who served as pastor through the 1950's and 60's until his retirement, attributed the problems of the parish on the demise of many older parishioners who supported the church, and on "white flight", which removed many of the younger parishioners.
-The building remained unoccupied until a recent conversion to senior housing. |
+In 1924, the parish relocated to this facility after moving from the original site, which now houses Saint Peter Claver Parish.
+Plans called for construction of a grand permanent church and shrine building, however, those plans never materialized.
+A rendering of the proposed church can be seen below in a post card that was sold through the Confraternity of St. Ann.
+St. Ann Parish saw it's most prosperous days at the Ursuline Street location in the late 1940s.
+With changes in demographics that occurred in the 1960s and 70s, , the church was closed in the 1970's and the new Shrine of of St.Ann relocated to Metairie.
+Father J.Marion Jorda, who served as pastor through the 1950's and 60's until his retirement, attributed the problems of the parish on the demise of many older parishioners who supported the church, and on "white flight", which removed many of the long time parishioners and their families.
+After the church closed,the building remained unoccupied until it was turned over to St. Peter Claver Parish and a recent conversion repurposed it as a senior housing center. |

 An interior view of St. Ann Church.
 (Our thanks to Donna Howard for providing this rare photo) |